aws/aws-lakeformation-best-practices/content/adopting-lake-formation/general-best-practices.md

 ## When to use Data Filters versus Glue Views ?

-A data filter can be created only on individual/specific table while View can be created across multiple tables.
+A data filter can be created only on individual/specific table while a Glue View can be created across multiple tables.
 A data filter could be used when you have simple and specific row and column filtering needs on a table.

+The [Glue Views](https://docs.aws.amazon.com/athena/latest/ug/views-glue.html) are different from that of the standard table views that you create in [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/create-view.html), [Apache Hive](https://docs.aws.amazon.com/athena/latest/ug/hive-views.html), Apache Spark, Presto, Trino, etc. The Glue Views is a feature of Data Catalog in Preview and are based on definer semantics, where access to the Glue Views are defined by the user who creates the view.

-You can share the Views without sharing the underlying tables.
-The recipient can query only the View and not access the tables.
+You can share a Glue View without sharing the underlying tables.
+The recipient can query only the Glue View and not access the tables.
 You can share a Glue View from one account to another but cannot create a new Glue View that contains tables shared from other accounts.

-Glue Views is currently in [Preview](https://docs.aws.amazon.com/lake-formation/latest/dg/working-with-views.html). we will add more best practices as the feature becomes generally available.
+Glue Views is currently in [Preview](https://docs.aws.amazon.com/lake-formation/latest/dg/working-with-views.html).
+We will add more best practices as the feature becomes generally available.